Emmerdale’s Paddy Kirk to be victim of dog attack as new character introduced

 “While Celia has a tough edge with an air of respectability, the audience, and our villagers, will soon start to see what this woman is truly capable of.”

-Celia is renting from Kim Tate, played by Claire King, and her arrival could spark a rivalry with the established farming families of the Bartons and Sugdens, the soap also suggested.
+Celia is renting from Kim Tate, played by Claire King, and her arrival could spark a rivalry with the established farming families of Barton’s and Sugden’s, the soap also suggested.

 According to the Office for National Statistics, there were 19 deaths in 2023 due to being bitten or struck by a dog, and seven with the same noted cause in 2024.